 RC Davis-Undiano, Kathy Neustadt, and Daniel Simon welcome attendees and provide an overview of the three-day festival lineup.

-University of Oklahoma professors Ellen Greene (Classics & Letters) and Jill Irvine (International & Area Studies) discuss the Balkan contexts of understanding Ismail Kadare’s work, in a conversation moderated by Dustin Condren (Modern Languages, Literatures & Linguistics), an assistant professor of Russian at OU.
+John K. Cox (North Dakota State University), Ellen Greene (University of Oklahoma), and Luljeta Lleshanaku (Institute of Studies of Communist Genocide) discuss the Balkan contexts of understanding Ismail Kadare’s work, in a conversation moderated by Dustin Condren, an assistant professor of Russian at OU.

 Enjoy readings by this year’s stellar group of jurors—Jonathan Auxier, Monica Brown, Tanita S. Davis, Adib Khorram, Sonia Patel, Randy Ribay, Cynthia Weill, Tanaya Winder, and Janet Wong—and register to win signed copies of their books!

 Daniel Simon, Will Evans, and David Shook unveil Dispatches from the Republic of Letters, an anthology celebrating 50 years of the Neustadt International Prize for Literature.
 Tune in for video clips and other remarks by past laureates, book giveaways, and readings from the anthology.